Energy-based survival modelling using harmoniums: Experiments

-The benchmark results, summarised in Fig.~\ref{fig:benchmark}, shows comparable performance across all models for the first four datasets.
-For the \textit{nvalt} datasets, notice that when we factor in the additional survival information (indicated by a * in the legend) we observe a substantial improvement in the model's predictions, especially in terms of the concordance index.
-For the \textit{nvalt8} dataset, we find that the harmonium does slightly worse in terms of the calibration (Fig.~\ref{fig:benchmark_brier}), but overall scores comparable over the range of datasets.
-These results are in line with common sense, that a disease relapse or finding a brain tumour decreases one's expected life expectancy.
-Conversely, when marginalising out the extra time-to-event variable for the \textit{nvalt} datasets (without a *) the performance reduces to that of the other models.
-This performance reduction upon marginalisation is illustrative for the information content captured by the complementary endpoint.
+The benchmark results are summarised in Fig~\ref{fig:benchmark}.
+For the \textit{nvalt8} and \textit{nvalt11} datasets, notice that when we factor in the additional survival information (indicated by a * in the legend) we observe a substantial improvement in the concordance index (Fig~\ref{fig:benchmark}a).
+Conversely, when the model did not have access to the extra time-to-event variable during inference (without a *) the performance reduces to that of the other models.
+These results are in line with common sense: a disease relapse or finding a brain tumour decreases one's expected life expectancy.
+Moreover, the performance reduction upon marginalisation further highlights the relation between the two endpoints.
+In terms of calibration (Fig~\ref{fig:benchmark}b), the additional survival information leads to a further improvement in the \textit{nvalt11} dataset but not in the \textit{nvalt8} dataset (where it performed slightly worse).
+For the four other datasets (to wit, \textit{arrest}, \textit{democracy}, \textit{gbsg2}, and \textit{ncctg}), the harmonium performed comparable to other methods in terms of concordance (Fig~\ref{fig:benchmark}a) and calibration (Fig~\ref{fig:benchmark}b).
 Including variables with missing values, as we did for the \textit{nvalt} datasets, showed no noticeable improvement for the harmonium compared to the other models (where this could not be taken into account).